AbsaOSS/cobrix/README.md

     .loadText(rdd)
 ```

-When converting from an RDD some of the options like `record_format` or `generate_record_id` cannot be used since the
-data is assumed to be already split by records and the information about file names and relative order of records is not available.
+When converting from an RDD, some options like `record_format` or `generate_record_id` cannot be used since the data is assumed to be already split by records, and information about file names and the relative order of records is unavailable.

 ## EBCDIC code pages